Media Strategist

 Defines channel selection rationale, media mix principles, and flighting structure as upstream strategic input to your Media Plan.

 The Media Strategist is the fourth strategist in the Strategy phase.
-It reads Goals, Audience, and Comms outputs, then defines which channels carry which message to which audiences, and why.
+It reads Goals, Audience, and Communication outputs, then defines which channels carry which message to which audiences, and why.

 Media Strategy vs. Media Plan.
 Media Strategist defines the what and why: channel rationale, allocation principles, flighting structure.
 The Media Plan delivers the how and when: schedules, frequency caps, bidding, and variants.
 Strategy first; Media Plan consumes it.